Theodora's Journals - 1885-1937

 New publication from Harpenden & District Local History Society

 Theodora’s Journals, edited by Amy Coburn and Ruth Nason, is an attractive 256-page paperback, priced at £15.
-Details of how to order your copy are in the attached order form below.
+Details of how to order your copy are below.

 Some twenty years ago Amy Coburn, a member of Harpenden Local History Society ‘discovered’ Theodora’s journals when she investigated a box of notebooks received by the Society in its early days.
 Clearly it was not feasible to publish the 11 handwritten volumes covering over 50 years from 1885-1937.
 However, realising their immense value as a historical source, Amy spent some years transcribing selected parts of the journals, and she has given many local history talks, based on Theodora’s material.
 For the past three years she has worked with Ruth Nason, an editor and former local resident, to turn these extracts into a book.
 Theodora Wilson (1867-1966) lived at Rivers Lodge, next to Rothamsted Experimental Station (now Rothamsted Research) until 1926, and then in Topstreet Way until her death.

 Theodora’s journals stand out for many reasons, including: